-If you have been feeling sluggish and slow, tired, fatigued, perhaps not sleeping, (which only makes things worse), well, you, may be deficient in the following vitamins, minerals, and supplements.
+If you have been feeling sluggish and slow, tired, fatigued, perhaps not sleeping, (which only makes things worse), well, you may be deficient in the following vitamins, minerals.

 Vitamin D3 is synthesized in the skin from 7 dehydrocholesterol and this depends on the exposure to sunlight, specifically ultraviolet B radiation.

-Vitamin D, like vitamin A, is important because of its metabolites 1, 25 dihydroxy vitamin D3 acts as a hormone.
-Vitamin A metabolites that act as a hormone is retinoic acid.
+Vitamin D, like vitamin A, is important because of its metabolites 1, 25 dihydroxy.
+Vitamin D3 acts as a hormone and Vitamin A metabolites that act as a hormone is retinoic acid.